Death by a Thousand Cuts (song): Music and lyrics

 Written and produced by Swift and her friend and frequent collaborator Jack Antonoff, "Death by a Thousand Cuts" spans for three minutes and 19 seconds.
 Described by the singer herself as a "sad bop", "Death by a Thousand Cuts" is a "shimmering" pop and electropop torch song, whose "trippy" and "polyphonic" production complements sad lyrical subject matter.
 The song's instrumentation includes "faint" church bells, "slippery" guitar line, "tinkling" piano, "swirling" keyboards and "quivering" synths.

-Writing for NME, Nick Levine said that "Death by a Thousand Cuts" has "echoes" of Fleetwood Mac's 1987 pop rock album Tango In The Night, while Lindsay Zoladz of The Ringer called it "Pitch Perfect-core" which will end up as "an a cappella group staple for many years to come".
-Vultures Craig Jenkins opined that the "pretty guitar figure" of the song "carries a whiff of the Beatles' 'Blackbird.
-Another comparison drew from the instrumentation was made in a review by Sal Cinquemani of Slant Magazine, he deemed the synthesizers and keyboards used in the track to be reminiscent of the Beach Boys' Pet Sounds (1966).
+Writing for NME, Nick Levine said that "Death by a Thousand Cuts" has "echoes" of Fleetwood Mac's 1987 pop rock album Tango in the Night, while Lindsay Zoladz of The Ringer called it "Pitch Perfect-core" which will end up as "an a cappella group staple for many years to come".
+Vultures Craig Jenkins opined that the "pretty guitar figure" of the song "carries a whiff of the Beatles's 'Blackbird.
+Another comparison drew from the instrumentation was made in a review by Sal Cinquemani of Slant Magazine, he deemed the synthesizers and keyboards used in the track to be reminiscent of the Beach Boys's Pet Sounds (1966).
 For New York Times, Jon Caramanica argued that "Death by a Thousand Cuts" could be a Kelsea Ballerini song.